18F/join.tts.gsa.gov/positions/outreachdirector15.md

 To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
 Specialized experience is defined as follows:

-- Experience creating and executing marketing and outreach strategies for a technology-focused organization, communicating business goals/vision and determining the most effective communication channels including all of the following: digital platforms (i.e websites, social media content, etc), print media (i.e marketing brochures, reports, etc.), press outreach (i.e interviews, press releases, etc.), and events (i.e speaking opportunities, workshops, etc.)
+- Experience creating and executing marketing and outreach strategies for a technology-focused organization, communicating business goals/vision and determining the most effective communication channels including all of the following:
-  * test
+  * Digital platforms (i.e websites, social media content, etc)
+  * Print media (i.e marketing brochures, reports, etc.)
+  * Press outreach (i.e interviews, press releases, etc.)
+  * Events (i.e speaking opportunities, workshops, etc.)
 - Experience translating overall business strategies into an actionable technology brand and marketing strategy.
 - Experience leading brand positioning for an organization with multiple products and services.
 - Experience leading and supervising a team of cross-functional professionals (i.e. marketing, outreach, UX, media relations, and visual and content design professionals) and advising Senior Executives in the technology field.